 People might even talk about your brand on social media without letting you know.
 So you will want to monitor social media conversations about your brand.
 If it’s a positive comment, you get a chance to surprise and delight them.
 Otherwise, you can offer support and correct a situation before it gets worse.

 You can manually check all your notifications across all the social media platforms but this isn’t efficient and you won’t see posts that didn’t tag your business’s social media profile.
-You can instead use a social media listening and engagement tool, such as Buffer Reply, that aggregates all your social media mentions and messages, including posts that didn’t tag your business’s social media profile.
+You can instead use a social media listening and engagement tool that aggregates all your social media mentions and messages, including posts that didn’t tag your business’s social media profile.

 Along the way, whether you are publishing content or engaging on social media, you will want to know how your social media marketing is performing.
 Are you reaching more people on social media than last month?
 How many positive mentions do you get a month?
 How many people used your brand’s hashtag on their social media posts?

 The social media platforms themselves provide a basic level of such information.
-To get more in-depth analytics information or to easily compare across social media platforms, you can use the wide range of social media analytics tools available, such as Buffer Analyze (in closed beta).
+To get more in-depth analytics information or to easily compare across social media platforms, you can use the wide range of social media analytics tools available, such as Buffer Analyze.